lenmystr/affToCensusAPIMappingTool/README.md

 * year - the year for which the dataset should refer
 * dataSet - the data set from which the data should be fetched (see [Census Data] )
 * state - the id of the state for which to pull data (by default the code pulls all counties but this can be changed in code)
+* requestBody - JSon arraylist of variables to be retrieved

 #### [Census] Get Data with Labels
 This API retrieves the specified data from the Census dataset but also adds a row containing the labels or the variables that were included.